shreyacasm/Blogg-IT/README.md

 # To run the project:

-*clone the repo
+=> clone the repo

-*npm start
+=> npm start

-(the server-backend part is contained inside build section)
+(the server-backend part is contained inside build section and node modules)